cameronabrams/python-exercises/02/README.md

 ## The Assignment

 1. Write a python program incorporating the seed code above to process the file `data3` to compute the average, standard deviation, minimum value, and maximum value in each column of that file.
+(Note to instructors: the code `mkinputs.py` was used to generate `data3`.)